 Drink More Water

 Drinking more water will help to decrease the nasty side effect of mild dehydration, which can cause headaches, brain fog, and dizziness.
-Water can also be a great energy source, so it may also make you feel more invigorated without increasing your carb intake!
+Water can also be a great energy source, so it may also make you feel more invigorated without increasing your carb intake on your keto diet!

 Is there a medication for keto flu?